Sisters of Life: Visitation Mission

 The Visitation Mission, considered the order's primary work, serves women experiencing unintended pregnancy, and seeks to provide them with both "emotional and practical resources" to give birth.
 While half of those counseled by the Visitation Mission remain at home, others are placed in private homes or maternity facilities run by other religious orders, or with the Sisters of Life themselves, in the Convent of the Sacred Heart in Hell's Kitchen, Manhattan, where women can stay "as long as six months prior to giving birth and up to a year afterward."
 The Sisters of Life rely on donations of food, diapers, strollers and money to run their Visitation Mission, and serve over 1,000 women a year in person, over phone and by email.

 Villa Maria Guadalupe

 The Sisters of Life run a retreat house in Stamford, Connecticut, called Villa Maria Guadalupe.
 Formerly operated by the Bernardine Franciscan Sisters, the property was purchased by the Knights of Columbus for the Sisters of Life, with the hope that the sisters' ministry would "help people from around the world to deepen their spiritual life and commitment to live the challenge of being a people for life."

 Convents

-The Sisters of Life have two convents in Toronto and several convents in New York: St. Paul the Apostle Convent, Sacred Heart of Jesus Convent, St. Barnabas Convent and St. Frances de Chantal Convent, where 130 sisters live in community.
+The Sisters of Life have two convents in Toronto and several convents in New York: St. Paul the Apostle Convent, Sacred Heart of Jesus Convent, St. Barnabas Convent and St. Frances de Chantal Convent, where about 140 sisters live in communities.